-As both financial and operational risk (see post-merger integrations) is especially high for acquisitions, it is particularly important with objective initial analysis.
-A hastily developed growth strategy as a consequence of reacting to a sell-side opportunity has an uncomfortable tendency to be “colored” by the process - particularly regarding the optimal use of capital resources.
+As both financial and operational risk (see post-merger integrations) is especially high for acquisitions, it is particularly important with objective prior analysis.
+A hastily developed growth strategy as a consequence of reacting to a sell-side opportunity has the uncomfortable tendency to be “colored” by the process - particularly regarding the optimal use of capital resources.

 The psychology is somewhat similar to the acquisition motives found in corporations with relaxed corporate governance structures, where drivers for influence and compensation may be “effectively competing” with the objective of maximizing ownership returns.

 In an objectively developed growth strategy the options compete for optimizing customer access, growth and returns vs. minimum risk and capital employment.
 The resulting path-of-least-resistance should increase (or as a minimum maintain) the quality of the strategic position and revenue portfolio.
 An acquisition candidate should win this benchmarking in order to constitute the preferred growth alternative.

 Develop an objective growth strategy before considering specific acquisition opportunities

 Should growth be organic or non-organic?Organic growth alternatives are often underrated, mostly due to underestimating the revenue potential in the existing customer base.
 Managers consistently overrate their perceived knowledge of how their companies compete.
 Thirty years of experience with comparing the results of in-depth customer interviews with preconceptions, verify a significant perception gap.